textarcana/poetry/README.md

 # Decades In The Ice

-These are the first poems I've published since 1998.
+These poems, written between in 2009 and 2010, are the first I've published since 1998.
+For the most part, they're the first poems I've _written_ since then as well.
 It was good to take a little time to think.